Farama-Foundation/Gymnasium-Robotics/README.md

 </p>

 # Gymnasium-Robotics
-Details and documentation on these robotics environments are available in OpenAI's [blog post](https://blog.openai.com/ingredients-for-robotics-research/) and the accompanying [technical report](https://arxiv.org/abs/1802.09464).
+A collection of robotics simulation environments for reinforcement learning based on the [MuJoCo](https://mujoco.org/) physics engine, and first introduced in the following [technical report](https://arxiv.org/abs/1802.09464).

 Requirements:
 - Python 3.7 to 3.10